jamesarosen/presentations/carson/README.md

 The repository consists of deployment scripts, some configuration files, and a Gemfile.
 All feature work is done in engines.

+## Benefits and Drawbacks

+### Testing

+Developers work in an isolated environment.
+Test suites can run in under a minute and a single test can run in a second or two.
+Each engine has its own project on the CI server, so build failure notifications go to exactly the people who care.

+The downside is that the tests aren't really running in a real environment.
+Thus, it's important that we have at least a few integration tests for each engine inside Carson.
+This ensures the engines don't step on one another's toes, at least in known ways.

  * Rationale
    * Faster tests